 Supply of prohibited drugs

-If you are in possession of an amount equal to or more than the ‘traffickable quantity’ for that drug, it is deemed to have been in your possession for supply, unless you can prove it wasn’t for supply.
-This is outlined in s29 of the Act.
+If you are in possession of an amount equal to or more than the ‘traffickable quantity’ for that drug, the law deems you to have it in your possession for supply, unless you can prove it wasn’t for supply.
+This is in s29 of the Act.
 This charge is more serious than a possession charge and with it comes higher penalties, therefore, it is important that you speak to a lawyer about your legal options.

 Schedule one of the Act, sets out the amounts for each category:

-If a person is charged with deemed supply or actual supply of less than an indictable quantity of drugs, a magistrate deals with the case in the Local Court, the maximum penalty is 2 years imprisonment and/or a fine of up to $11,000.
+If a person faces charges of deemed supply or actual supply of less than an indictable quantity of drugs, a magistrate deals with the case in the Local Court, the maximum penalty is 2 years imprisonment and/or a fine of up to $11,000.

 Defences to drug charges

-You can be charged with possession of a prohibited substance even if you do not own the drugs.
+You may face charges of possession of a prohibited substance even if you do not own the drugs.
 This being said, you may wish to plead ‘not guilty’ and defend the charges in a contested hearing in a number of instances.
 For example: